-Out of all the experiences I’ve had during my previous 4 years of nomadic life – from experiencing luxury train in India to volunteering in Germany – if there was one experience that was missing, it was, staying in a Tree House.
+Out of all the experiences I’ve had during my previous 4 years of nomadic life – from experiencing luxury train in India to learning horseriding in Germany – if there was one experience that was missing, it was, staying in a Tree House.
 A place tucked away in between branches, far away from the real world; a place for shelter and to see the earth from another perspective.

 But before I go ahead and tell you how and where it happened, I want to disclose that this isn’t a sponsored post.
 I know it’s rare for me to talk about a hotel or a guest house, and so far I’ve written only one more article on my blog where I openly and dedicatedly promoted a homestay (this village homestay in Uttarakhand), sometimes when I find a place that is rather worthy of appreciation, I boldly promote it.
 And this article is another such attempt.

 My Visit Kokhai for A Tree House In Shimla Experience

 Almost 4 hours drive from Shimla (and about one hour from Kotkhai) lies this unworldly and off-the-map place called Ojuven Resort.

 Though officially located in Kotkhai (a big town situated on the Himachal State Highway 10) Ojuven Resort was still about an hour away from the main town of Kotkhai, making it a perfect place, at least for me, to spend two nights in oblivion.